tchoutri/pg-entity/CONTRIBUTING.md

 #### Nix Tips for Beginners ####

-Get setup with Nix: `insert-url-here`
+Get setup with Nix: https://nixos.org/download#download-nix

 Start the Nix daemon if the install tells you that it's not compatible with your init system: